The TCFV prevention team is happy to support prevention initiatives across the state with a selection of webinars.

 Engaging Men and Boys

 Men and boys are central to the prevention of violence against women and girls.
-Their commitment to never condone or perpetrate gender based violence is transformative.
-This page offers inspiring case studies of men working to end violence and resources for those working towards a safe and just world.
+Their commitment to never condone or perpetrate gender-based violence is transformative.
+This page offers inspiring resources and case studies of men working to end violence.

 - Parent Further | This website helps parents identify the small steps they can take every day to help their children have a successful future.